pxlBlck - All information for testers of the latest pre-release

 Available for:

-But in the binary there is no 'Generic – MQTT Import' module under Device.
-As an example, I published the topic 'Home/wordclock/Display/cmd' and the payload 'pbclr,color1_red 155', but nothing happened.
-This works wonderfully with other ESPEasy modules.
+2. But in the binary there is no 'Generic – MQTT Import' module under Device.
+I published the topic 'Home/wordclock/Display/cmd' as an example and 'pbclr,color1_red 155' as the payload, but nothing happens.
+It works wonderfully with other ESPEasy assemblies.

 To execute the commands you don't need (as far as I know) a generic MQTT import module.
 Only the controller has to be configured.
 Just like in the picture behind the link I copied into the previous comment. 🙂